 Make curry sauce

-- In a medium bowl stir or whisk together coconut milk, broth, garlic, curry powder, ginger, lime juice, and saffron.
-Set it near the stove as you cook the chicken.
+- In a medium bowl stir measuring cup, whisk together coconut milk, broth, garlic, curry powder, curry paste, ginger, lime juice, and saffron.
+Set it near the stove as you brown the chicken.

 Cook chicken